A Survey of Knowledge-Enhanced Text Generation: NLG enhanced by Internal Knowledge

-\paragraph{\textbf{Pros and cons}} For \textbf{M1}, the primary advantage of keyword assignment is that the quality of keywords is guaranteed, because irrelevant keywords are not included in the pre-defined vocabulary.
+\paragraph{\textbf{Pros and cons.}} For \textbf{M1}, the primary advantage of keyword assignment is that the quality of keywords is guaranteed, because irrelevant keywords are not included in the pre-defined vocabulary.
 Another advantage is that even if two semantically similar documents do not have common words, they can still be assigned with the same keyword.
 However, there are mainly two drawbacks.
 On one hand, it is expensive to create and maintain dictionaries in new domains.
 So, the dictionaries might not be available.
 On the other hand, potential keywords occurring in the document would be unfortunately ignored if they were not in the vocabulary.
 Therefore, keyword assignment is suitable for the task that requires specific categories of keywords to guide the generated sentences with these key information.
 For example, dialogue systems generate responses with specific attitudes.

 For \textbf{M2}, keyword extraction selects the most representative words explicitly presented in the document, which is independent from any vocabulary.
-So, keyword extraction is easy to use.
-The drawbacks of using keyword extraction lie in two aspects.
+It is easy to use but has two drawbacks.
 First, it cannot guarantee consistency because similar documents may still be represented by different keywords if they do not share the same set of words.
 Second, when an input document does not have a proper representative word, and unfortunately, the keyword extractor selects an irrelevant word from the document as a keyword, this wrong guidance will mislead the generation.
 Therefore, keyword extraction is suitable for the task that the output sequence needs to keep important information in the input sequence such as document summarization and paraphrase.